SaboteurR3/online-course-management-system/README.md

 You can use this interface to explore the available APIs, their request and response formats, and test them directly from your browser.

-## To start the project run the following command in Docker Desktop
+## To start the project in Docker Desktop, run the following command from the project directory:
 docker compose up -d
 ### The bucket will be automatically created in MinIO when it starts